gajus/create-index/README.md

                            First extension will always be preferred to homonyms with another allowed extension.
                                                        [array] [default: ["js"]]
-  --implicitDefault, -c    Uses defaults as implicit instead of named.
+  --implicitDefault, -m    Uses defaults as implicit instead of named.
                            export { default as thing } from './thing.js'
                            becomes export thing from './thing.js'
                                                        [boolean] [default: false]
+  --wildcardFolders, -w    Imports all children from directory as wildcard.
+                           export things from './things'
+                           becomes export * as things from './thing.js' [boolean] [default: false]

 Examples: